 Do you shop online?
 Now there is an easy way to help with band funds when you shop, and it costs you nothing!

 When you want to buy something, follow the instructions on the Easyfundraising site to make sure your purchase is registered to the Band.
-Then, the retailer gives us a small percentage.

 The Band was formed in the village of Hepworth, near Holmfirth, in 1882, making it one of the oldest brass bands in the country.
 Today, it competes in the Championship Section, making it one of the best bands in the UK.